FlyingMusicNote/FlyingMusicNote/README.md

 Video editor and game developer!

 As of right now, I know: Lua, Scratchblocks, Javascript, Python, & HTML.
-I want to learn C# for games, and also TypeScript.
+I want to learn C# / C++ for games, and also TypeScript!

 [Scratch] People you should support: